 Do not accept a hazardous materials shipment without a properly prepared shipping paper.
 A shipping paper for hazardous materials must always be easily recognized.
-Other people must be able to find it quickly after a crash.
+Other people must be able to find it quickly after an crash;

-Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of the stack of papers.

-When you are behind the wheel, keep shipping papers within your reach (with your seat belt on), or in a pouch on the driver's door.
-They must be easily seen by someone entering the cab.

-When not behind the wheel, leave shipping papers in the driver's door pouch or on the driver's seat.

-Emergency response information must be kept in the same location as the shipping paper.
+- Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of the stack of papers; - When you are behind the wheel, keep shipping papers within your reach (with your seat belt on), or in a pouch on the driver's door.
+They must be easily seen by someone entering the cab; - When not behind the wheel, leave shipping papers in the driver's door pouch or on the driver's seat; - Emergency response information must be kept in the same location as the shipping paper;

-Papers for Division 1.1, 1.2 or, 1.3 Explosives.
-A carrier must give each driver transporting Division 1.1, 1.2, or 1.3 explosives a copy of Federal Motor Carrier Safety Regulations (FMCSR), Part 397.
-The carrier must also give written instructions on what to do if delayed or in an accident.
+Papers for Division 1.1, 1.2, or 1.3 (Class A or B) explosives.
+A carrier must give each driver transporting Division 1.1, 1.2, or 1.3 (Class A or B) explosives a copy of Federal Motor Carrier Safety Regulations (FMCSR), Part 397.
+The carrier must also give written instructions on what to do if delayed or in an crash.
 The written instructions must include:

-The names and telephone numbers of people to contact (including carrier agents or shippers).

-The nature of the explosives transported.

-The precautions to take in emergencies such as fires, accidents, or leaks.
+- The names and telephone numbers of people to contact (including carrier agents or shippers); - The nature of the explosives transported; and - The precautions to take in emergencies such as fires, crashes, or leaks.